jayzz55/event_bridge_schema_poc/README.md

 > Any data that you enter into EventBridge or other services might get picked up for inclusion in diagnostic logs.
 > https://docs.aws.amazon.com/eventbridge/latest/userguide/data-protection.html

 ![aws-cloudtrail-screenshot](./docs/aws-cloudwatch-trails-payload.png)

+## Proposal

+See the `schema.json` on the proposed idea of using JSON schema Draft 4 to embed a `sub-schema` so that the encrypted schema can link back to the decrypted schema.

+In this example, EncryptedSomethingSensitive#schema references the actual class (our sub-schema), but not an instance.

+Main drawback: we will have to implement a layer to handle the “sub-schema“ validation

+Doesn’t seem to be another approach till JSON Schema specification doesn’t provide a solution out of the box.

 ## System Diagrams